Towards the Training of Deeper Predictive Coding Neural Networks: Experiments Setting

 For data augmentation on CIFAR10, CIFAR100, and Tiny ImageNet training sets, we use 50\% random horizontal flipping.
 We also apply random cropping with different setups.
 For CIFAR10 and CIFAR100, images are randomly cropped to 32×32 resolution with 4-pixel padding.
 For Tiny ImageNet, images are randomly cropped to 64×64 resolution images with 8-pixel padding.
 For testing on those datasets, we applied only standard data normalization, without using any additional data augmentation techniques.

 For the optimizer and scheduler, we employ mini-batch stochastic gradient descent (SGD) with momentum for updating $x$ during the relaxation phase.
-In the Spiking Decaying approach, the learning rate for the last hidden node $x$ decays exponentially with iteration $t$ according to $lr = lr_x^t$.
-While we evaluated this exponential decay strategy across other methods, it yielded no performance improvements, leading us to exclude it from their final implementations.
 For the learning phase, we optimize weights $W$ using AdamW with weight decay.
 The learning rate schedule follows a warmup-cosine annealing pattern without restarts.
 This scheduler initiates training with a low learning rate during the warmup period, then smoothly transitions to a cosine-shaped decay curve, preventing abrupt performance degradation.
 The schedule parameters are configured as follows: the peak learning rate reaches 1.1 times the initial rate, the final learning rate settles at 0.1 times the initial rate, and the warmup phase spans 10\% of the total iteration steps.